Environmental Sustainability

 Climate-related Impacts

-In 2023, Wafer Works' total greenhouse gas emissions (Scope 1 and Scope 2) amounted to 64,403.3147 metric tons of carbon dioxide equivalent.
+In 2024, Wafer Works' total greenhouse gas emissions (Scope 1 and Scope 2) amounted to 69,931.21metric tons of carbon dioxide equivalent.
 The primary emissions came from Scope 2 purchased electricity, followed by process emissions, including perfluoropropane (C3F8) and nitrous oxide (N2O).
 For the first time in 2022, Scope 3 emissions were included in the inventory, primarily focusing on other indirect emissions generated from outsourced activities, with emissions sources owned or controlled by other companies.

 Wafer Works Carbon Reduction Goals